bath417/Prashanthi77/README.md

 # Application Flow

-1. The client sends a request to the endpoint `/analyze/{sector}`.
+1. The client sends a request to `/analyze/{sector}`.
 2. The API validates the sector input.
 3. API key authentication is verified.
 4. Rate limiting checks are applied.
-5. The system collects relevant market data using web scraping.
+5. Market data is collected using web search queries.
-6. The collected data is sent to the AI model for analysis.
+6. The collected data is sent to the AI model.
-7. The AI model generates a structured market analysis report.
+7. The AI model generates a structured report.
-8. The API returns the generated markdown report as the response.
+8. The API returns the markdown analysis report.

 ---

+# To Run the Application Locally

+### Prerequisites

+* Python 3.9+
+* pip

+### Installation

+Install dependencies:

+pip install -r requirements.txt

+### Configure Environment Variables

+Create a `.env` file and add:

+SECRET_KEY=test123
+GROQ_API_KEY=your_api_key

+### Run the Server

+uvicorn main:app --reload

+---

+# Backend Framework

+Library: **FastAPI**

+FastAPI is used as the backend framework for building the REST API service.
+It provides asynchronous request handling, automatic documentation, and high performance.

+---

+# Session Management

+The system tracks user requests in memory.
+Session information is maintained using Python variables during runtime without using a database.

+---

+# Rate Limiting

+Library: **SlowAPI**

+Rate limiting restricts the number of API requests a user can make within a certain time window to prevent abuse.

+---

 # Security Best Practices

-The application implements several security measures:

 ### Authentication

 API key authentication is implemented using request headers.

-Example header:
+Example:

 x-api-key: test123

-### Rate Limiting

-Rate limiting prevents excessive API usage by restricting the number of requests per user.

-### Input Validation

-The sector parameter is validated to ensure only valid inputs are accepted.

 ### Error Handling

-Proper error handling is implemented to manage external API failures and unexpected errors.
+FastAPI HTTPException is used to handle API errors gracefully.

 ---

+# Input Validation

+Library: **Pydantic**

+Input validation ensures that only valid sector names are accepted by the API.

+---

-# AI and Data Sources
+# AI/Data Sources

 ### AI Model

-The system uses **Groq Llama-3.1 model** to generate structured market analysis reports.
+The system uses **Groq Llama-3.1** to generate structured market analysis reports.

-### Data Collection
+### Web Data Collection

-Market data is collected using web search queries and processed before sending to the AI model.
+Sector-related market information is collected using web search queries and processed before sending it to the AI model.

 ---

+# Storage

+The application uses **in-memory storage**.
+No external database is required.

+---

-# API Endpoint
+# API Specification

 ### Analyze Sector